The Centers for Disease Control and Prevention (CDC) recommends the COVID-19 vaccination for everyone age 6 months old and older.

 Below are answers to commonly asked questions about the vaccine that may help you in making the best decision for your child:

-Are the COVID-19 vaccines safe for children?
+Are the COVID-19 vaccines safe for babies and children?

 My child has already had COVID-19.
 Do they still need the vaccine?

-Does my child need the second vaccine?
+Does my child need more than one dose of the vaccine?